Hiking Croatia – Coast

 When to go hiking on Croatian coast?

 The trails are most wellcoming in May and June, when you can find a lot flowers blossoming.
 Lavender and rosemary are the scents prevailing through the coastal areas.
-Early Autum (September and October) have also milder temperatures and it is also the time when you can taste various fruits –mandarines, pomegranates and figs, which are dried in September.
+Early Autum (September and October) have as well milder temperatures.
+It is also the time when you can taste various fruits –mandarines, pomegranates and figs, which are dried in September.